 Adjoining the street, the boundary of this end-of-terrace North London garden required a security element.
-In order to add height without permanent, heavy-duty construction, Cedar cladding forms the upper section of the left fence.
-Cedar softwood is a versatile material, milled into diverse widths, enabling the freedom to create dynamic patterns.
+In order to add height without permanent heavy-duty construction, Cedar cladding forms the upper section of the left fence.
+Cedar softwood is a versatile material, milled into diverse sizes – enabling the freedom to create compelling patterns.
 We designed a contemporary screen detailed in three bands, where each 1-metre panel generates dynamic rhythm in its segments, producing subtle detail design continuity.

 The stainless steel spout at the centre of this sizeable water feature was detailed to define contrasting scale within a layered composition.
 The small and obscured courtyard is situated at the back of a grand Georgian townhouse, where we sought to enhance reflections, sound and light in a shaded site.
 The fusion of silky Bamboo canes, natural stone and water produces Japanese woodland ambience, where detail permeates every aspect of an innovative design.
 As in many Eastern gardens, even the modest nuanced detail heightens a site's essence; when we infuse even a fraction of this spiritual philosophy within urban London gardens, a small outdoor space is truly extended beyond its mere layout into a meaningfully liveable oasis.

 The detailed precision of this built-in bench was tailor-made to accompany a contemporary outdoor furniture set in a Kings Chelsea penthouse rooftop.
 While solid Iroko hardwood forms the spacious seat, continued in the raised beds' coping detail, the stainless steel uprights were designed to match the profile of a bluestone dining table.
 Outdoor lighting defines the void below, while dainty grasses cascade softly, amid a composition abundant in luminescent detail – enhancing the ambience of this north-facing roof terrace.